vega/vega-lite/site/docs/selection/selection.md

 ## Selection Transformations

-Vega-Lite provides a number of selection _transformations_ to further customize the behaviour of a selection.
+Vegemite provides a number of selection _transformations_ to further customize the behaviour of a selection.
 These include:

 - For `single` selections:
   - [`bind`](bind.html) to input elements (also known as dynamic query widgets).